Characterization of Excess Risk for Locally Strongly Convex Population Risk

 \subsection{Proof of Theorem \ref{thm:generalization error for non-convex}}

-The following is the proof of Theorem \ref{thm:generalization error for non-convex}, it provides upper bound of the expected excess risk of any proper algorithm for non-convex loss functions that efficiently approximates SOSP.
-We first introduce the following lemma which is a variant of Theorem \ref{thm:genearlization error on minima}. \begin{lemma} Under Assumptions \ref{ass:smoothness} and \ref{ass:strict saddle}
+The following is the proof of Theorem \ref{thm:generalization error for non-convex}, it provides upper bound of the expected excess risk of any proper algorithm for non-convex problems that efficiently approximates SOSP.
+We first introduce the following lemma which is a variant of Lemma \ref{lem:genearlization error on minima}. \begin{lemma} Under Assumptions \ref{ass:smoothness} and \ref{ass:strict saddle}

 \end{lemma} \begin{proof}

 For $\bw \in B_{2}(\bw^{*}_{k}, \frac{\lambda}{4L_{2}})$, by Weyl's theorem (Exercise 6.1 in \citep{wainwright2019}),

 Hence $R(\cdot)$ is strongly convex in $B_{2}(\bw^{*}_{k}, \frac{\lambda}{4L_{2}})$.
 Then because $\bw^{*}_{k}$ is a local minimum of $R(\cdot)$, we have